TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-replication-replicationbetweenazuredatabaseformysqlser.md

 ### **Server parameters**

 To prevent data from becoming out of sync and to avoid potential data loss or corruption, some server parameters are locked from being updated when using read replicas (for example, `log_bin_trust_function_creators` is locked on both master and replica).
-Refer to the [documentation](https://docs.microsoft.com/azure/mysql/concepts-read-replicas#server-parameters) for the list of parameters that are locked.
+Refer to the [documentation](https://docs.microsoft.com/azure/mysql/concepts-read-replicas#server-parameters) for the list of locked parameters.

 To update one of the locked parameters on the master server, delete replica servers, update the parameter value on the master, and re-create replicas.